top of page

 You leave the conversation feeling like you are losing your mind.
 Why can't they just put themselves in your shoes?

 Because they literally, neurobiologically cannot.
-Narcissists have a profound structural deficit in emotional empathy.
+Individuals with severe narcissistic traits have a structural deficit in emotional empathy.

 You are trying to teach a colorblind person to see the color red by explaining it more clearly.
-Your communication skills are not the problem; their neurobiology is the problem.
+Your communication skills are not the problem.
+Their neurobiology is the problem.

-5. Narcissistic Supply: Using Partners as Emotional Regulators
+Narcissistic Supply: Using Partners as Emotional Regulators

 Because the False Self requires constant fuel to exist.
-In clinical terms, we call this Narcissistic Supply.
+In clinical terms, we call this narcissistic supply.

 Supply is any form of attention, adulation, validation, or emotional reaction that confirms the narcissist's superiority and existence.
 They use other human beings the way you use a thermostat: to regulate their internal environment.

-When they pick a fight with you, and you break down crying, begging them to understand you, you provide Negative Supply.
+When they pick a fight with you, and you break down crying, begging them to understand you, you provide negative supply.

-6. The Devaluation Phase: Why They Suddenly Turn Cold
+The Devaluation Phase: Why They Suddenly Turn Cold

-Every relationship with a covert or overt narcissist follows a predictable, devastating three-stage cycle: Idealization, Devaluation, and Discard.
+Every relationship with a covert or overt narcissist follows a predictable, devastating three-stage cycle: idealization, devaluation, and discard.

-During the Idealization Phase (love bombing), you are the greatest thing that has ever happened to them.
+During the idealization phase (love bombing), you are the greatest thing that has ever happened to them.
 They mirror your deepest desires.
 They text you constantly.
 They promise you the world.

 Then, overnight, a switch flips.
-You enter the Devaluation Phase.
+You enter the devaluation phase.

 Suddenly, you can do nothing right.
 The traits they once loved about you are now the things they mock.
-If you are a successful lawyer, they subtly belittle your career.
+If you are a successful professional, they subtly belittle your career.
 If you are beautiful, they make passive-aggressive comments about your appearance.

 This happens because the "honeymoon phase" wore off, and you started acting like a normal, flawed human being instead of a perfect mirror reflecting their glory.
 Because they operate in black-and-white thinking (splitting), you are no longer the "perfect savior."
 You are now entirely worthless.

 They begin a campaign of chronic gaslighting, silent treatments, and emotional withholding.
 They slowly dismantle your self-esteem so that you become entirely dependent on their breadcrumbs of approval.
-This systematic destruction of your reality is a leading cause of Dissociation in partners of narcissists.
+This systematic destruction of your reality is a leading cause of dissociation in partners of narcissists.
 Your brain literally has to detach from reality to survive the cognitive dissonance.

-7. Why High-Achievers Are the Perfect Target
+Why High-Achievers Are the Perfect Target

-• High Empathy and Forgiveness: You have the capacity to see the wounded child beneath the monster.
+• High empathy and forgiveness.
+You have the capacity to see the wounded child beneath the monster.
 You forgive the unforgivable because you project your own good heart onto them, assuming they must have good intentions deep down.

-• The Sunk Cost Fallacy: You have built a life, a reputation, and perhaps a family with them.
+• The sunk cost fallacy.
+You have built a life, a reputation, and perhaps a family with them.
 You refuse to walk away from a "failing investment," so you keep pouring your energy into an emotional black hole.

 You do not stay because you are stupid.
-You stay because your greatest strengths—your empathy, your loyalty, and your resilience—have been weaponized against you.
+You stay because your greatest strengths (your empathy, your loyalty, and your resilience) have been weaponized against you.

-8. The Danger of Couples Therapy with a Narcissist
+The Danger of Couples Therapy with a Narcissist

 When the relationship reaches a breaking point, the high-achieving partner usually suggests couples therapy.
 You think, "If we get in front of a neutral professional, the therapist will see what is happening, explain it to my partner, and my partner will finally change."